AstroNvim/docs/docs/Recipes/status.md

 ## Default Statusline With Mode Text

-Some users want to be able to add the mode text to their statusline easily, AstroNvim's new `astronvim.status` lua module as well as Heirline make that very easy to do in their user configuration file.
+Some users want to be able to add the mode text to their statusline easily, AstroNvim's new `core.utils.status` lua module as well as Heirline make that very easy to do in their user configuration file.

 ![Screenshot of the statusline with mode text](/img/recipes/mode_text_statusline.png)